Speljohan/maniaplanet-rpc/README.md

 Issues
 ------

-The gem currently does not handle asynchronous requests.
+The gem currently does not handle asynchronous requests or callbacks.

 Credits
 -------